Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-The combination of $\theta$-functions in (\ref{aequatio}) vanishes identically.
-An identity called by Jacobi {\it aequatio identica satis abstrusa}.
-Since the total partition function for the closed superstring is proportional to $\tau_{2}^{-4}Z(\tau)Z(\bar{\tau})$ we have that the one loop partition function for the type II superstring vanishes.
-This is a consequence of supersymmetry since the contribution to $Z(\tau,\bar{\tau})$ from the target space bosons is exactly cancelled by the fermions.
+The combination appearing in the numerator of the right-hand side vanishes identically due to Jacobi's celebrated {\it aequatio identica satis abstrusa}\footnote{In English, ``a rather obscure identity''.}.
+Since the full one-loop partition function of the type-II superstring is proportional to~$\tau_{2}^{-4}Z(\tau)Z(\overline{\tau})$, we find that it is equal to zero.
+This is a consequence of supersymmetry, since the contribution to of target space bosons is precisely cancelled by the fermions.

-As a final remark we notice that $w(+,+)$ was not determined by the previous arguments.
-This is not unreasonable.
-From the space-time point of view, the states in the NS sector transform under single-valued representations of the little group $SO(8)$, and we should quantize them as bosons.
-In the R sector on the other hand the states are obtained by acting with tensor operators on a spinor ground state, and therefore these states should be treated as space-time fermions.
-Since there is an ambiguity in how to define space-time chirality, it is not unreasonable that $w(+,+)$ is not determined.
-To obtain constraints on the relative phases between the NS and R sectors one should consider the factorization properties of two-loop amplitudes.
-The lesson to be learned from this lengthy discussion is that the spectrum of fermionic string theories is strongly constrained by a simple consistency requirement: absence of global gravitational anomalies, or equivalently, modular invariance.
-If we consider simultaneously the modular properties of both left and right-movers, more possibilities open up.
-Each modular invariant combination will correspond to a different spectrum.
-This way of constructing string theories has been explored in the literature, specially in the context of heterotic strings \cite{string-construction}.
+As a final remark we notice that, since~$Z_{(P,P)}(\tau)=0$, the phase~$w(P,P)$ remains undetermined and so does the $G$-parity projection in the~R sector [see eq.~\eqref{eq:Z(tau)GSO}].
+This is not surprising.
+From a target space point of view, the states in the NS~sector transform under single-valued representations of the little group~$\mbox{SO}(8)$ and they should be quantized as bosons.
+In the R~sector, on the other hand, states are constructed by applying creation operators to the spinor ground state and should be treated as space-time fermions.
+Since there is an ambiguity in how to define space-time chirality, and $G$-parity is defined in terms of the chirality matrix, it is not unreasonable that~$w(P,P)$ is not determined.
+In fact, to fix the relative phases between the NS and~R sectors one has to use the factorization properties of two-loop amplitudes.

+The lesson to be learned from this lengthy discussion is that the spectrum of fermionic string theories is strongly constrained by a simple consistency requirement: absence of global gravitational anomalies or, equivalently, modular invariance.
+Playing with the modular properties of both left- and right-movers independently opens up more possibilities, with each modular invariant combination corresponding to theories with different spectra.
+This way of constructing string theories has been widely explored in the literature, specially in the context of the heterotic string~\cite{string-construction}.